att/netarbiter/sds/ceph-docker/examples/helm/README.md

    ```
    ceph-disk zap <osd_device>
    ```
-   * If you use a separate SSD journal, you should prepare for the journal disk partition.
+   * If you use a separate SSD journal, you should prepare for the journal disk partitions.
    ```
    ./diskpart.sh <dev> <part_size> <part_num> <num_of_parts> [typecode]